wthrowe/rfcs/text/0000-osstring-string-interface.md

 The first three of these (`starts_with_os`, `ends_with_os`, and `contains_os`) test for `OsStr` substrings of an `OsStr`.

+The remainder implement a subset of the string pattern matching functionality of `OsStr`.
+These functions act the same as the `str` versions, except that some of them require an additional `Clone` bound on the pattern.
+Note that patterns can only match UTF-8 sections of the `OsStr`.

 FIXME
 These methods fall into two categories.
 The first four